President and Chief Executive Officer

 Mr. Scarpello has extensive experience in both the life sciences and clinical lab markets.
 Prior to joining Empire Genomics, he held numerous senior management roles with Enzo Life Sciences for over 17 years.
 During this time, he built the commercial team and drove the expansion of the business development practice, leading up to the successful acquisitions of Axxora, BioMol and Assay Designs.
 He also managed the company’s first large scale agreements with Affymetrix, Roche, Amersham/GE, Abbott, Leica & Dako.

-Mr. Scarpello holds a BS in Biology and Chemistry from the State University of New York at Stony Brook and served as a member of the US Army’s Airborne Combat Team.
+Mr. Scarpello served as a member of the US Army’s Airborne Combat Team.
+He holds a BS in Biology and Chemistry from the State University of New York at Stony Brook.